cerst/structible/doc/src/main/paradox/changelog/index.md

 ## 0.5.0+

-* add support for Avro4s derivations
+* add support for Avro4s
+* add support for Pureconfig

 ## 0.4.0